-FSP No. FIN 46R-5, "Implicit Variable Interests under FASB Interpretation No. 46 (revised December 2003), Consolidation of Variable Interest Entities" (FSP FIN No. 46R-5): Issued by the FASB in March 2005, this staff position addresses whether a reporting enterprise should consider whether it holds an implicit variable interest in a variable interest entity (VIE) or potential VIE when specific conditions exist.
+FSP No. FIN 46R-5, "Implicit Variable Interests under FASB Interpretation No. 46 (revised December 2003), Consolidation of Variable Interest Entities":

+Issued by the FASB in March 2005, this staff position addresses whether a reporting enterprise should consider whether it holds an implicit variable interest in a variable interest entity (VIE) or potential VIE when specific conditions exist.
 An implicit variable interest is an implied pecuniary interest in an entity that indirectly changes with changes in the fair value of the entity's net assets exclusive of variable interests.
 Implicit variable interests may arise from transactions with related parties, as well as from transactions with unrelated parties.
-This FSP is effective, for entities to which the interpretations of FIN 46(R) have been applied, in the first reporting period beginning after March 31, 2005.
-Panhandle adopted this FSP as of March 31, 2005, the effect of which had no impact on Panhandle's consolidated financial position, results of operations or cash flows.
+This FSP will be effective, for entities to which the interpretations of FIN 46(R) have been applied, beginning December 31, 2005.
+Panhandle adopted this FSP as of March 31, 2005, the effect of which had no impact on its consolidated financial position, results of operations or cash flows.

-FIN No. 47, "Accounting for Conditional Asset Retirement Obligations."
-Issued by the FASB in March 2005, this interpretation clarifies that the term "conditional asset retirement obligation" as used in SFAS No. 143, "Accounting for Asset Retirement Obligations," refers to a legal obligation to perform an asset retirement activity in which the timing and/or method of settlement are conditioned on a future event that may or may not be within the control of the entity.
-The obligation to perform the asset retirement activity is unconditional even though uncertainty exists about the timing and/or method of settlement.
-The entity is required to recognize a liability for the fair value of a conditional asset retirement obligation if the fair value can be reasonably estimated.
-This statement is effective for the fiscal year ending after December 31, 2005.
-Panhandle is currently evaluating the impact, if any, of this interpretation on its consolidated financial position, results of operations or cash flows.
+FIN No. 47, "Accounting for Conditional Asset Retirement Obligations": Issued by the FASB in March 2005, this interpretation clarifies that the term "conditional asset retirement obligation" as used in SFAS No. 143, Accounting for Asset Retirement Obligations, refers to a legal obligation to perform an asset retirement activity in which the timing and/or method of settlement are conditioned on a future event that may or may not be within the control of the entity.
+Accordingly, the entity is required to recognize a liability for the fair value of a conditional asset retirement obligation when incurred, if the fair value of the liability can be reasonably estimated.
+FIN No. 47 provides guidance for assessing whether sufficient information is available to record an estimate.
+This interpretation will be effective beginning on December 31, 2005.
+Panhandle believes it does not generally have asset retirement obligations with respect to mainline transmission pipe, but is evaluating other assets.
+Panhandle is currently evaluating the impact of this interpretation on its consolidated financial position, results of operations and cash flows.